SaadAhmed1122/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Saad Ahmed is a android developer with one year experience and gradud
+Saad Ahmed is a android developer with one year experience and graduated from Quiad-e-Awam University Nawabhsah in 2020.